jetimms/cashflow/README.md

 What's done
 -----------
 [Fixed in v0.28.0 on 20140406]
+Make the first period easy to create or have one already created.

+[Fixed in v0.28.0 on 20140406]
 Make it obvious to the user that the fields are read only.